Shimbhu77/MusterDekho_Assignment/README.md

 ## Description

-Task App is to design and implement a simple task management system.
+Task App is design and implement a simple task management system.
 The system should allow users to create, update, and delete tasks, as well as assign tasks to different users.
 The system should also support basic search and filtering capabilities.

 ## Application Features